Kfmoi/PiratenBoardGame/logbook.md

 --> Worked on making the game two players
 Jan 15th --> Organized the code
 --> Finished the report for week 1
+Jan 17th --> Started week 2 tasks
+--> Added the ressources folder which has the dependices --> Working on figuring out how to use the logging
+Jan 19th
+--> Started working on task 4
+--> Introduced strategy 2
+--> Introduced the different set checks
+--> Introduced a logic to optimize the dices that are kept Jan 20th
+--> Fixed a few bugs that has appearead
+--> Organized the code
+Jan 21st
+--> Reached out to a TA to help with the logging
+Jan 22nd --> Got the logging to work
+--> introduced it into the areas where I need it to be tracked --> Started working on the report
+Jan 23rd
+--> Finished reprot for week 2